fangj99/OpenGLDemos_VS2017/README.md

 #### Added glew and freeglut path to the relative "Include Directories" and "Library Directories" to the VC++ Directories in the "Configuration Properties"

 #### Added command for copy glew and freeglut dll files to the output dir in Build Events -> Post-Build Event

+#### Please select "Release" and "Win32" to build, if select "Debug", then need setup the "VC++ Directories" and "Post-Build Event"